 #2.
 Mardi Gras Park

 About a block away, you'll find even more options for outdoor sanctuaries, like Mobile's Mardi Gras Park.
 This colorful park pays homage to that little thing we started over 300 years ago.
 Hint: Mardi Gras.
-Equipped with a large green space and statues that tells you a little bit about Mobile's largest celebration.
+Equipped with a large green space and statues that tell you a little bit about Mobile's largest celebration.

 #3.
 Historic Fort Conde